It’s no secret that customer service matters to today’s customers.

 What’s the most common reason for the inbound calls you’re getting?
 What does turnover look like?
 These answers should be discussed in the open with your team.

 Of course, you need a way to get those numbers and metrics (Whatever service you’re using for your business phone or communications should have that performance data for you.)
-For example, RingCentral’s analytics portal includes quality of service reports and call metrics so you can see things like how quickly you’re picking up your customers’ calls:
+For example, RingCentral’s analytics portal includes quality of service reports and call center metrics so you can see things like how quickly you’re picking up your customers’ calls:

 This can serve as serious motivation for reps looking to improve their individual numbers—and to help the team, of course.